 While Cars Land grabs much of the spotlight in Disney California Adventure Park, there are plenty of other amazing attractions in this part of the resort.
 A ride that ranks as one of the resort’s biggest crowd pleasers is Soarin’ Round the World in Grizzly Peak Airfield.
 Strap yourself into simulated hang gliders to swoop through the air and get bird’s-eye views of iconic locations around the globe, such as the Great Pyramids of Egypt, Sydney Harbour, and two places that inspired features in the Magic Kingdom: the Matterhorn in the Swiss Alps and the “Sleeping Beauty” castle in Bavaria.

 Next up (and preferably when it’s hot out), get the thrill of a whitewater rafting trip in the Sierra Nevada with a splash-and-douse ride down the Grizzly River Run.
-Board a giant coaster and take a spin on the enormous Mickey’s Fun Wheel Ferris wheel ride at Paradise Pier, built to resemble an oceanfront boardwalk.
 Ride a clanging streetcar along Buena Vista Street, a carefully recreated homage to a Los Angeles neighborhood circa 1923, when young Walt Disney first arrived from Missouri.
 Have fresh-made chocolates or hand-dipped caramel apples at Trolley Treats, or—if you’re a grown-up—a retro Manhattan in the stylish bar at Carthay Circle, also serving classy fare by Chef Andrew Sutton in a swanky setting that feels like a vintage Hollywood supper club.

-After dark, watch World of Color, the enthralling light show staged in the misty fountains at the park’s Paradise Pier.
+After dark, watch World of Color, the enthralling light show staged in the misty fountains at the park’s Paradise Bay.

 With fire, water, and lasers, the nightly extravaganza of World at Color, at Paradise Pier in Disney California Adventure, is a definite dazzler.
 Disney characters materialize on an immense “screen,” created by projecting film clips on the misty spray generated by 1,200 fountains shooting 200 feet/61 metres into the night sky.
 To commemorate the 60th Anniversary of the Disneyland Resort, an all-new, special edition of “World of Color” illuminates the night in a glittering, contemporary celebration of the colorful world of Walt Disney, whose pioneering vision brought to life Disneyland, Mickey Mouse and a treasury of films and characters.
 Note: If you sit close to the harbor you might get soaked; ask Disney personnel where to sit if you want to be out of the spray zone.